-- receipt of an appointment letter which sets out the terms and other administrative matters relevant to their appointment; - meetings with the Chairperson, the Managing Director and Chief Executive Officer, each other Director and selected CEO Direct Reports; and - participation in site visits to improve Directors' understanding of the DRA Group's projects and operations, the risks faced by the DRA Group and to raise the profile of values and an ethical culture with employees and management (limited site visits have been possible for Directors during the reporting period due to COVID-19 related travel and quarantine requirements).
+- receipt of an appointment letter which sets out the terms and other administrative matters relevant to their appointment; and - meetings with the Chairperson, the Chief Executive Officer, each other Director, the Company Secretary and selected CEO Direct Reports.

 Following appointment, Directors are and expected to maintain or acquire the skills required to discharge their obligations as a Director, and are encouraged to undertake continuing professional development, with costs borne by DRA, to maintain or acquire skills in addition to briefings on material developments in laws, standards, and regulations.